The Age Connects Wales Board

 Maxine Johnson is the Chief Executive Officer of Age Connects Torfaen for Age Connects Cardiff and the Vale after joining the organisation in February 2024.

-As charity CEO, Maxine leads on all of the vital services and support Age Connects Cardiff and the Vale offer to older people in need living in Cardiff and the Vale of Glamorgan.
+As charity CEO, Maxine leads on all of the vital services and support Age Connects Cardiff and the Vale offer to older people in need.
 Maxine is passionate about reducing loneliness and isolation amongst older people and understands how this can affect people’s mental and physical health, reducing quality of life dramatically.

 Maxine is committed to continuing and developing the amazing work that Age Connects Cardiff and the Vale has achieved over all these years and building on this success moving forward.
 She wants the charity to be able to respond to the increased demands of an aging population providing the services people need when they are needed most.